 Windows XP offers you the possibility to create and use more then one user account.
 With different user accounts, you are able to personalize settings and data.
 Every user has his or here own documents, favorites, e-mail, address book, Live Messenger, ...
 The only disadvantage is setting up each user account, with all the settings and registry tweaks.
 Here you read how to optimize this!

-Creating user accounts is easy: Control Panel, User Accounts, Create a new Account.
+Creating a user accounts is easy: Control Panel, User Accounts, Create a new Account.
 Next you are asked to create an Administrator account or an user account with limited rights.
 If there is no need for the new user to be an Administrator, it seems wise to create a user account with limited rights.
 This can cause many troubles setting up the account, because of the limited rights, I advise to create an Administrator account.
 If needed you can always change this setting later by going back to the user account settings in the Control Panel.

 |

-If you are having an account with limited rights (where some application don't work properly because of the limited rights), you probably need to give additional rights (also available in Windows XP HOME: the command CACLS or in save mode (press F8 at Windows reboot)).
-To find out which files and registry entries are causing the limited rights troubles, use the utilitie Process Monitor (www.microsoft.com/technet/sysinternals/ProcessesAndThreads/processmonitor.mspx).
+SOLVING TROUBLES WITH LIMITED RIGHTSIf you are having an account with limited rights (where some application don't work properly because of the limited rights), you probably need to give additional rights (also available in Windows XP HOME: the command CACLS or in safe mode (press F8 at Windows reboot)).
+To find out which files and registry entries are causing the limited rights troubles, use the utility Process Monitor (www.microsoft.com/technet/sysinternals/ProcessesAndThreads/processmonitor.mspx).
 This utility monitors the accessed files and registry keys by Capture Events.
-The additional rights can be applied, if you are logged on with an administrator account.
+The additional rights can be applied, if you are logged on with an administrator account. |

 The files and settings of the different user accounts are stored in the folder C:\Documents and Settings (or one of you other disks).
 In this folder, sub folders are created for the different user accounts, probably your name is already there.
 For every user, a new folder with documents and settings for that user is created.
 In the Windows Explorer you will see the following (hidden files and folders included):